 This is a randomized, double-blind, parallel group, placebo-controlled study designed to evaluate the effect of a fixed 30 mg dose of benralizumab administered subcutaneously every 4 weeks on allergen-induced inflammation in subjects with mild atopic asthma challenged with an inhaled allergen.

-Evaluate the long-term safety and tolerability of dupilumab in patients with asthma who participated in a previous dupilumab asthma study.
+The purpose of this study is to evaluate the long-term safety, efficacy and tolerability of dupilumab in patients with asthma who participated in a previous dupilumab asthma study.

 The objectives of this trial are primarily to evaluate the efficacy and safety of BI 655066 as compared to placebo over a 24-week treatment period in severe asthma patients.
 The primary endpoint is time to first asthma worsening during the planned 24 week treatment period for active vs. placebo treated patients on top of standard of care therapy.
 Upon demonstration of a meaningful clinical response, another important objective is the identification of biomarkers that can be used to target patients who will likely respond to treatment with BI 655066.